Root Canal Therapy

 Since fully developed teeth can survive without the pulp, being nourished by the surrounding tissues, endodontic therapy, or root canal therapy, can be used to remove the decaying pulp with the purpose of filling the tooth and saving it from an impending need for an extraction.

 Signs You Might Need a Root Canal

 It’s not always clear from the start if you need endodontic therapy, since the same or similar symptoms can be related to other problems as well.
 The best course of action would be to call our dental spa to schedule an appointment.
 You should immediately do so, if you have any of the following problems:

 • You feel a strong and lingering sensitivity to sensations of hot and cold.

 • You have a dull ache or strong pain in the area of the tooth.

 • You are experiencing discomfort while biting or chewing.

 • You have severe pain or discomfort that can even wake you up at night.

 These symptoms are often a strong indication that you’re in need of endodontic therapy.
-Fortunately, we have the perfect tools and the best expertise for dealing with the issue.

-Frequently Asked Questions about Root Canal
+Questions About Root Canal Therapy